JRequest/JRequest.Net/README.md

 ### Usage
 #### Example 1
-In this tutorial we are going to send http request to "https://jsonplaceholder.typicode.com" web API from a console application using C#.
+In this example we are using [JSONPlaceholder](https://jsonplaceholder.typicode.com) web API. from a console application using C#.
 JSONPlaceholder is a simple fake REST API for testing and prototyping.This JRequest object ("Dummy Request") has two requests pointing to different resources.
 The first request sends a GET request to posts with ID #1.
 And the second request again sends a GET request to post ID #1 comments and configured to convert the response data to output as xml.
 The first request uses the bare minimum requirements to call an API from JRequest.Net.

 ```
 using System;